Frequently Asked Questions | Inheritance, Probate & Divorce Loans | Level

 What is an Inheritance Advance?

 An Inheritance Advance lets you access up to 60% of your inheritance early, before probate is granted.
-It’s a straightforward, hassle-free way to get the funds you need in life without waiting several months or longer.
-The loan is secured against your inheritance, not personal assets, and repaid directly from the estate once it’s settled with no personal liability.
+It is a straightforward, hassle-free way to get the funds you need without waiting several months or longer.
+The loan is secured against your inheritance, not personal assets, and repaid directly from the estate once it is settled β with no personal liability.

 How does an Inheritance Advance work?